 Touch Screen, Touch Panel

-If you own a smart phone, use the self checkout lane at retail stores, or make purchases at kiosks, then you are well aware of the benefits and popularity of touch screens.
+Anyone who owns a smart phone, uses the self checkout lane at retail stores, or makes purchases at kiosks is well aware of the benefits and popularity of touch screens.
 Touch screens have virtually no moving parts and are therefore very durable and appropriate for frequent use in unlimited applications.
 The interactive experience and interface flexibility of a touch screen combined with ease-of-use and extreme durability are just a few reasons why touch screens have become so popular.
 Sensigraphics is a leading touch screen provider with core competency in the design, engineering, and manufacturing of touch screen assemblies to meet the most unique human-machine interface (HMI) requirements for our customers.

 What is a Touch Screen?